terrameijar/toils/README.md

 ![Toils App](/images/toils_gui.png)

 Toils is written in Python and GTK+.
 It uses a SQLite database in the backend.
+This project is a work in progress.

 # Motivation